dataArtisans/flink-training-web/exercises/popularPlaces.md

     </div>
     <div id="collapseThree" class="panel-collapse collapse" role="tabpanel" aria-labelledby="headingThree">
       <div class="panel-body" markdown="span">
-In order to compute separate area counts for arriving and departing taxi rides, the records needs to be grouped by area and event type.
+In order to compute separate area counts for arriving and departing taxi rides, the records needs to be grouped by grid cell id and event type.
 You can group a data stream a composite key by handing a list of keys to `DataStream.groupBy()`.
       </div>
     </div>
   </div>